Current ALL-SIS Bylaws

 In case of a tie vote, a run-off election shall be held within thirty (30) days after the results have been reported.

-Article VII: MEETINGS
+Article VIII: MEETINGS

 Section 1.
 Annual Meeting